hanskingst/biometric-attendance-backend/README.md

 - Render does not run docker-compose — it runs a single container per service.
 Our `Dockerfile` is sufficient.
 - Persisting the SQLite file: Render supports a persistent disk for a service.
 You must mount it to a path inside the container (e.g., `/usr/src/app`) so `./database.sqlite` maps to the persistent storage.
 Without a persistent disk, the DB will be ephemeral and lost on deploy/scale.
 - For production, consider using a managed database (Postgres) instead of SQLite.
 If you switch to Postgres you should update `src/config/database.js` to use the Postgres dialect and provide the appropriate env vars and credentials, and install `pg` (npm package).
 Render provides managed Postgres as a separate service.

+## Keep-alive pinger (optional)

+If you're using a free Render plan that sleeps after inactivity, you can configure the app to periodically ping a URL to keep it awake.
+This repository includes a minimal background keep-alive task that will send a lightweight GET request every N seconds when configured.

+Configuration (set these as environment variables in your Render service):

+- KEEPALIVE_URL — required to enable the pinger.
+Set this to your public app URL (for example: `https://your-app.onrender.com/health`).
+- KEEPALIVE_INTERVAL_SECONDS — optional, defaults to `60` (one minute).
+Do not set this lower than 30 seconds to avoid unnecessary traffic.

+Notes and caution:

+- The pinger simply performs a GET and does not perform expensive work.
+However, keeping an app awake continuously may violate your provider's fair-use policies — use responsibly.
+- On Render set `KEEPALIVE_URL` to the external URL of your service (the pinger must hit the public endpoint for Render to consider the service active).
+Example: `https://my-app.onrender.com/health`.
+- The app exposes a lightweight `/health` endpoint that returns HTTP 200 and a tiny JSON payload; it's a good target for the pinger.

+If you want, I can add an OpenAPI JSON and mount Swagger UI at `/docs` instead of the inline HTML docs.

 ## Recommended small code change (optional but advised)